harsh-giri/Admin-scanning-tool/README.md

-This tool is for educational and testing purposes only I am not responsible for what you do with this tool
+This tool is designed to find admin panel of any website by using custom  or default wordlist easily and allow you to find admin panel through a proxy server.

 Usages: